chutrunganh/Simple-Port-Scanner/README.md

     #     print(RED + "[*]" + RESET + 'Port', port, ':', lookup_port_name(port))
     s.close()
 ```
 I use a socket to establish a connection to each port, specifying the parameters for the TCP three-way handshake connection.
 Based on the returned result, we determine the state of the port.

-- Once we identify an open port, we look up the port number in ```portlist.csv``` to find the corresponding name or service.
+Once we identify an open port, we look up the port number in ```portlist.csv``` to find the corresponding name or service with ```lookup_port_name()``` function.

 However, if we use a for loop to sequentially scan each port, it could significantly slow down the scanning process.
 Therefore, I employ multi-threading from the ```thread``` library to scan ports simultaneously.